Our Charity Partner

 - Explore the workplace parking levy and its potential impact on residents, commuters and businesses if implemented by more local transport authorities

-- Testing parking related initiatives - understanding the 50 per cent surcharge on diesel vehicles and it’s intended policy outcome
+- Testing parking related initiatives - understanding diesel vehicle surcharging and its intended policy outcome

 - Pavement parking - discuss the pros and cons to banning pavement parking outside London